Owned67/MonumentAddonsTanki/README.md

 - `maprofile reload <name>` -- Reloads the specified profile from disk.
 This despawns all the profile's addons, re-reads the data file, then respawns all the profile's addons.
 This is useful if you downloaded a new version of a profile or if you made manual edits to the data file.
 - `maprofile select <name>` -- Selects and enables the specified profile.
 Running `maspawn <entity>` will save addons to the currently selected profile.
 Each player can have a separate profile selected, allowing multiple players to work on different profiles at the same time.
 - `maprofile create <name>` -- Creates a new profile, enables it and selects it.
 - `maprofile rename <name> <new name>` -- Renames the specified profile.
-The plugin cannot delete the data file for the old name, so you will have to delete it yourself at `oxide/data/MonumentAddons/{name}.json`.
 - `maprofile clear <name>` -- Removes all addons from the specified profile.
+- `maprofile delete <name>` -- Deletes the specified profile.
+The profile must first be empty or disabled.
 - `maprofile moveto <name>` -- Moves the addon you are looking at to the specified profile.
 - `maprofile install <url>` -- Installs a profile from a URL.
   - Abbreviated command: `mainstall <url>`.